4xLoff/4xloff.github.io/_posts/blog/2023-11-24-Review-eCPPTv2.md

 Approach the exam with confidence, but not overconfidence.
 You have a total of 14 days, 7 days to conquer the lab portion, and another 7 days to compose the report, which is more than sufficient, trust me, to successfully pass the exam.

 At this point, I recommend thorough enumeration.
 If you've faced the EJPT before, you'll already be familiar with the dynamics.
 First and foremost, be aware that the VPN may have compatibility issues.
-The exam lab is somewhat outdated, so if you encounter connection problems, edit the VPN where it says cipher AES-256-CBC and modify it to --data-ciphers AES-256-CBC.
+The exam lab is somewhat outdated, so if you encounter connection problems, edit the VPN where it says **cipher AES-256-CBC** and modify it to `--data-ciphers AES-256-CBC`.
 That's all; now, dive in.

 As always, do not despair.
 Trust your notes and what you have studied.
 You may wonder about my progress, about what I did each day.
 I should mention that I chose to take the exam on a 'Feriado' which is a holiday in a row, freeing me from work and life worries.
 I wanted to concentrate fully on the exam.
 In short, I started on Thursday at 8 am.
 It is worth noting that as I progressed through the exam, I was simultaneously taking notes and taking screenshots, creating a structured report in LaTeX.
 Although I don't recommend it to everyone, despite having a ready-made template from previous labs, formatting it on the fly took me a considerable amount of time.